-Walla Walla Community College and the Medical Assisting program inspires students to discover their potential and to achieve their goals by providing diverse and challenging learning opportunities.
+Walla Walla Community College and the Medical Assisting Program inspires all students to discover their potential and achieve their goals by providing relevant, equitable, and innovative learning opportunities and services.

 Our mission is reflected in: